 What Search Engines Love About Websites

-Search engines read texts and cannot comprehend images, colours or graphics.
+Search engines read texts and cannot comprehend images, colors, or graphics.
 So when you think of website content, you should be very concerned about the text content and not just the images.
-Infographics and other image forms can convey a lot of meaning, enhance understanding and the amount of time people dwell on your website but texts are key in assessing website quality.
+Infographics and other image forms can convey a lot of meaning, and enhance understanding and the amount of time people dwell on your website but texts are key in assessing website quality.

 Pay Attention to Page Titles

 The most conspicuous and outstanding content of your page is its title.
 Web crawlers are most attracted by page titles and website designers try to take advantage of this by matching page titles with search keywords.
 But this has become a poor strategy following the launch of Google Panda and Penguin updates.
-You can be penalized if you use exact matches of highly competitive keywords especially for your homepage.
+You can be penalized if you use exact matches of highly competitive keywords, especially for your homepage.